Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to naloxone, any other medications, or any of the ingredients in naloxone nasal spray.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Many medications that affect your heart or blood pressure may increase the risk that you will develop serious side effects from using naloxone nasal spray.
 Be sure to tell your doctor about all the medications you are taking.